Why you shouldn’t study public relations at university

 You shouldn’t study something you don’t understand

-No one takes an A level in public relations, so no one expects an applicant to have a sophisticated understanding of the field – only to have some self-awareness and to have the capability and curiosity to develop understanding over three or four years.
+No one takes an A level in public relations, so no one expects an applicant to have a sophisticated understanding of the field – only to have some self-awareness and to have the capability and curiosity to develop their understanding over three or four years at university.

 Yet we should see university as a big investment, second only to a mortgage.
 You would view a house before buying it; you’d investigate the neighbourhood; you should hire a surveyor to inspect the fabric of the building and a lawyer to check the terms and conditions.